North & South Thailand Highlights

 Catch our flight to the tropical island of Koh Samui.
 Relax on the beach or visit the town.
 Lying off of Thailand’s east coast in the Gulf of Thailand, Koh Samui offers everything you could possibly want in a beach retreat: white sandy beaches, coconut palms, fresh seafood and warm, clear waters.
 With an area of 247 square kilometers, Koh Samui is the largest island in an archipelago of around 80 islands.
 Like Phuket, Koh Samui attracts many visitors but still has plenty of out-of-the-way spots for those wishing to get away from it all.
 Approx travel time: Bangkok hotel to airport: 45 minutes.
 Flight to Koh Samui: 1 hour Transfer from Koh Samui Airport to the hotel: 40 minutes.

 Embark on a boat tour to Ang Thong Marine Park, including a kayak trip along Koh Mae Ko and take an easy jungle trek to the green lagoon.
-On Day 11, option to take an elephant ride, snorkel, enjoy a Thai massage, visit a spa or take a jeep tour.
+On Day 11, option to snorkel, enjoy a Thai massage, visit a spa or take a jeep tour.
 On Day 10 we transfer by boat to Angthong Marine National Park and enjoy morning kayaking along the stunning coastline of Koh Mae Ko.
 After landing on the beach you can try an easy but spectacular climb through the dense tropical forest and narrow ravines taking you up to the Talai Nai or 'Green Lagoon', with a spectacular island viewpoint.
 Return to the boat and cruise through the stunning scenery of the Park while a delicious buffet lunch is served.
 Continue on to Tai Plao Island in the north of the Park and explore ancient limestone caves and rock formations along the coast by kayak.
 After, you can choose to return to the boat and sunbathe or snorkel before returning to Koh Samui.
 Note: this tour is depending on weather conditions on the day.

 Enjoy a boat trip to Maya Bay and the surrounding islands including Monkey Island, Koh Phi Phi, snorkelling and the Viking Cave.
 On Day 14, option to visit spas and relax, rent kayaks, snorkel or rock climb.
 On our excursion, our first stop is Monkey Island.
 The monkeys live off seafood and so have long fangs to crack open the shells of crabs.
 Continue on to Phi Phi Leh and discover the magical landscape of Maya Bay, where the movie 'The Beach' was filmed.
 We can swim and snorkel, then go to Viking Cave - where locals go to collect Swift's nests to make the chinese delicacy Bird Nest Soup.
 This afternoon we stop at Leamtong beach for lunch, before going to Hiun Klang and snorkel from off the boat.
 Before heading back to the marina we stop at Bamboo Island and Khai Nai Island.